alptium/alptium.github.io/English/Arrays.md

 *Note:* Names of Boolean variables, start with -have, -has, -is etc...

 **Example 5:** Write down the array by which we will present the account number.
-As far as integers are concerned, we will use type variables *Integer*
+As far as integers are concerned, we will use type variables *Integer*.

 ```